Security Whitepaper

 Dim Notes has two separate authentication layers that operate independently.

-Layer 1 — Account Login (Clerk)
+Layer 1 — Account Login

 Layer 2 — Note Unlock (Encryption Gate)